edbeeching/godot_rl_agents/docs/IMITATION_LEARNING.md

 This will produce some input lag while recording demos, but this is what is set for training/inference as well.
 What it means is that the currently set action will repeat for 10 frames before the next action is set.
 Also, only once every 10 frames, the obs/action will be read and saved to the demo file.
-You can optionally set a lower value here, in that case you may also want to lower it in the `sync` node in `training_scene.tscn` and `testing_scene.tscn`.
+You can optionally set a lower value here to reduce lag, in that case you may also want to lower it in the `sync` node in `training_scene.tscn` and `testing_scene.tscn`.

 ![action repeat 10](https://github.com/edbeeching/godot_rl_agents/assets/61947090/50dd4ca3-1386-4435-a229-2becd71c42a1)